glenntam/slackray/README.md

 # SlackRay is a v2ray implementation that runs on Slackware Linux.
-A set of network tools that helps you to build your own computer network.
+Allows you to create your own proxies underneath restrictive networks.
 It secures your network connections and protects your privacy.

 ![SlackRay demonstration GIF](https://github.com/glenntam/slackray/blob/master/slackray.gif)